digital-fabric/polyphony/docs/README.md

 * Co-operative scheduling of concurrent tasks using Ruby fibers.
 * High-performance event reactor for handling I/O events and timers.
 * Natural, sequential programming style that makes it easy to reason about concurrent code.
-* Abstractions and constructs for controlling the execution of concurrent code: coprocesses, supervisors, cancel scopes, throttling, resource pools etc.
+* Abstractions and constructs for controlling the execution of concurrent code: supervisors, cancel scopes, throttling, resource pools etc.
 * Code can use native networking classes and libraries, growing support for third-party gems such as `pg` and `redis`.
 * Use stdlib classes such as `TCPServer` and `TCPSocket` and `Net::HTTP`.
 * Competitive performance and scalability characteristics, in terms of both throughput and memory consumption.